 Mildred Elizabeth Edmundson Research Grant

 The Purdue Women’s Global Health Institute (WGHI) and Indiana Clinical and Translational Sciences Institute (CTSI) requests proposals of outstanding scientific merit addressing translational research of women’s health issues focusing on one or more of the following: wellness, neurodegenerative disorders, bone health, and women’s cancers.
+Proposals focusing on prevention and early detection instead of treatment are highly encouraged.
 All funded project teams are expected to gather preliminary data to submit competitive applications to external funding agencies, or to seek support from an outside organization (e.g. companies, foundations, etc.) for continuation of the research.
 Matching funds are encouraged.

 Research team may request up to $15,000.